Stevan06v/python-project-structuring/README.md

 version="0.0.1"
 ```

-We can define a name, version, dependencies.
-Notice that i have defined a dynamic installation of the previously defined requirements in the `requirements.txt`-file, so that after running the `pyproject.toml` every defined package gets installed.
+We can define a name, version, dependencies...
+Notice that I have defined a dynamic installation of the previously defined requirements in the `requirements.txt`-file, so that after running the `pyproject.toml` every defined package gets installed.

 We can run the `pyproject.toml`-file by executing: